AthenZ/k8s-athenz-identity/DESIGN.md

 ### Identity document

-The identity document is a JWT that looks as follows:
+The identity document is a JWT that looks as follows.
+It is completely ephemeral and never written to disk/ environment variables etc.

 #### Header